There are many ways to define employability.

 At Ulverston Victoria High School we are committed to providing every student with access to comprehensive, unbiased and impartial careers information, advice and guidance (CIAG) which aims to inspire and raise aspirations, enabling students to understand their future career and progression, to make successful choices, and enable them to manage smooth transitions on to the next stage of either learning or employment.
 At key milestones throughout the students’ education we will provide support, advice and guidance to ensure informed decisions are made to help them to progress to further/higher education, apprenticeships, and the world of work.

 We do this by offering a programme of employability that runs across all year groups within the school (Years 7 – 13) regardless of students’ culture and ethnicity, background or ability.
 All students benefit from planned events and activities that are based on student need and that help them make informed decisions in preparation for the next stages of their lives.
-We measure our employability programme against the Government’s statutory guidance, the Gatsby Foundation’s eight benchmarks and the Careers Development Institute framework.
+We measure our employability programme against the Government’s statutory guidance, the Gatsby Foundation’s eight benchmarks.